sid86-dev/flask-tutorial/README.md

 # A complete Flask tutorial for beginners

 > ### Get started with Installation and then get an overview with the Quickstart.
-There is also a more detailed Tutorial that shows how to create a small but complete application with Flask.
+This Tutorial will shows how to create a small but complete application with Flask.

 ## Table of Content
 <hr>